 What is DMAP?

 DMAP is a site-specific deer management program that increases a landowner’s or hunt club’s management options by allowing a more liberal kill of antlerless deer than could be obtained under the current system of county either-sex deer hunting day regulations.
-DMAP was implemented by the Virginia Department of Game and Inland Fisheries in 1988.
+DMAP> was implemented by the Virginia Department of Wildlife Resources in 1988.

 DMAP tags can only be used to kill antlerless deer (does and male fawns) and are not valid for antlered bucks.
 The primary goal of DMAP is to allow landowners and hunt clubs to work together on a local level to manage their deer herds.
 Secondary objectives are to increase the Department’s biological deer database and to improve communication between deer hunters, landowners, and the Department.